Skip to content

 The skin of the man is significantly thicker than that of the woman, with a higher density of hair follicles and more intense vascularisation.
 This means more bleeding during surgery and the need for meticulous haemostasis.
 On the other hand, thicker skin tends to heal more firmly, which can be an advantage when well managed.

-The presence of a beard is perhaps the most determining factor in planning the male facial lifting.
+The presence of a beard is perhaps the most determining factor in planning the male facelift.
 The incisions need to be positioned so as not to shift the beard line into the ear or to areas where there should not be hair.
 A mistake in this positioning can create embarrassing situations: hair growing inside the ear canal or bald areas in the pre-auricular region where there was previously a beard.

 The male hairline is another crucial point.
 While women generally have a low and dense temporal line, men often present receding hairlines or temporal recession.
 This limits the possibility of hiding scars within the hair in the temporal region.
 In many cases, the incision needs to follow the margin of the hairline instead of entering the scalp, requiring even more meticulous closure so that the scar is imperceptible.

-Male anatomy: what makes male lifting unique
+Male anatomy: what makes male facelift unique

 Thicker and more vascularised skin